Skip to content

 Moving on from current hosting arrangements

-• continue with your original host sponsor
+• continue with your original sponsor/host

 • secure your own private rented accommodation.

 There's currently a shortage of affordable housing in Hertfordshire.
-Most guests will find it difficult to find affordable private rented accommodation where they are currently settled, and this process may take some time.
+Most guests will find it difficult to find affordable, private rented accommodation where they are currently settled, and this process may take some time.

 However, some current sponsorship arrangements may need to come to an end for a variety of reasons.
 New accommodation will need to be found.
 We encourage guests and hosts to begin to plan for moving into independent accommodation, even if this will not happen very soon.
 The more time spent planning and organising, the greater the chances of a smooth transition into independent accommodation when the time comes.